Moka Pot Pump

 How to Use the Moka Pot Pump (first time):

-5. Connect the air line to the fixture.
+7. Re-connect the air line to the fixture with the twist-on white connector.
 Make sure it clicks.

-6. Turn the power switch to "on".
-Because air carries less energy that steam, IF you are in the habit of cramming the maximum amount of grounds into the funnel, you may have to reduce the amount.
+8. Turn the power switch to "on".
+IF you are in the habit of cramming the maximum amount of grounds into the funnel, you may have to reduce the amount.
+(This is likely if you use moka-pot fine grounds, and not necessary if you use medium-fine "pour over" grounds.)
 It should take a few minutes for the first flow to appear in the carafe.
 If it the coffee isn't extremely dark, you're not using enough and the result will be over-extraction.
 The moka pot is a SLOW, low-pressure espresso brewing method.

-9. Repeating Step 6, the brew eventually will not only lack rich flavor, at a specific point it will have a bitter AFTERTASTE.
+11. Repeating Step 10, the brew eventually will not only lack rich flavor, at a specific point it will have a bitter AFTERTASTE.
 This means it is no longer coffee, it's water run through spent grounds.
-Discard, and dilute the COFFEE to your desired strength with hot water.
+At this point, you have made the maximum amount of COFFEE from the grounds you loaded into the funnel.
+Discard the rest, and if the COFFEE is too strong, dilute it to your desired strength with hot water.

 Check out our instructional video on YouTube.